jeremiah-k/matrix-biblebot/docs/E2EE.md

 BibleBot supports optional Matrix End-to-End Encryption so it can participate in encrypted rooms.
 E2EE is disabled by default and can be enabled with an extra dependency and configuration change.

 **Important**: E2EE requires proper authentication using `biblebot auth login` to bootstrap device keys.
 Manual access tokens (MATRIX_ACCESS_TOKEN) are not supported by BibleBot for enabling E2EE sessions.
+If you're running in unencrypted rooms, an access token still works; it just won't enable E2EE for that device.

 ## Install with E2EE